kathleenfwang/LeagueOfLegendsMastery/README.md

 - Extracts information from official League of Legends API for summoner champion history
 - Pulls information for total number of champions without a chest obtained and the list of champions
 - Displays a count for total number of champions with Mastery Level 7
-- Lulu or Teemo Home Page theme :)
+- Toggle between Lulu or Teemo Theme

 ## To Run Locally:
 - Clone this repository: